-During the year ended December 31, 2022, the Company issued 666,666 common shares in accordance with the Savant Lake property earn-in agreement with a fair value of \$90,000 and also paid \$50,000 in cash (2021 - 333,333 common shares with a fair value of \$270,000).
+During the year ended December 31, 2022, the Company issued 222,222 common shares in accordance with the Savant Lake property earn-in agreement with a fair value of \$90,000 and paid \$50,000 in cash.
+Due to ongoing community issues, the Company has called Force Majeure and as a result has not made the November 15, 2023 payment of cash and shares.
+The claims have been put on hold by the Ontario Ministry, without any payments required until December 2024.